Ben LeSage: Career

 He would spend 3 year playing at the amateur level in Canada from 2016-2019.

 He made his international debut for Canada against Romania on 19 November 2016.
 He made his first World Cup match appearance against Italy on 26 September 2019 in Canada's opening match of the tournament in Pool B. The match ended up in a losing cause for Canada, where Italy thrashed them in a one sided contest by scoring 48–7.

-In his free time, Ben works for up and the coming global employment startup - Omnipresent.

 Ben join the MLR in 2020 playing in 18 games for the Toronto arrows scoring 5 tries.

 Ben would sign with New England free jacks in 2023.
 In his first year with the club he would appear in 15 matches helping lead the free jacks to their first MLR championship.
 As well as being named to the all MLR first team at the end of the season.
 The following year in 2024 he would appear in 19 matches scoring 22 points, and winning another league title.
 He would also win the 2024 S. Marcus Calloway Community Impact Award winner.